NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 verifies that the DNS query responses you receive are unaltered, as opposed to query responses which are not DNSSEC-signed and could be changed by anyone who has access to the query.
-Secondly, by using your own resolver you stop sharing your DNS traffic with third parties (your ISP, Google, Cloudflare, Quad9, etc.) and increase your DNS privacy.
+Secondly, by using your own resolver you stop sharing your DNS traffic with third parties and increase your DNS privacy.
 While you still send out (parts of) your queries unencrypted, you could configure Unbound to take it a step further, which we'll talk about in an upcoming guide.
 Lastly, when you run your own resolver your DNS cache will be local to your network.
 Even though the first time you resolve a domain name may be slightly slower than using your ISP’s resolver, all subsequent queries for the name will likely be much faster.

 In this tutorial we'll look at setting up Unbound as a DNS resolver; First for your own machine, and then for your entire network.